DIY Autoflowering Cannabis

 To prepare the soil, you need to aerate it with a substrate.
 Autoflowering plants do not need a high amount of nutrients.
-Prepare a mixture on yourself instead of purchasing from the market as those will contain too many nutrients.
+Prepare a mixture yourself instead of purchasing from the market as those will contain too many nutrients.
 For the soil pH level, maintain the range from 6.2-6.5.
 For MaryJane Farmer’s best advice on nutrients, check out Best Nutrients and Fertilizers for Growing Cannabis

-When feeding autoflowering plants, you need to be careful of giving too much.
+When feeding auto-flowering plants, you need to be careful of giving too much.
 Due to the smaller size and shorter vegetative period, they do not need extreme use of nutrients like nitrogen.
 You can use the nutrients after two weeks of sowing the plant.
 Going heavy on the feeding scale will damage the crops.
 Observe its necessity closely, if you see any nutrient deficiency, feed them on time.

 Lighting the plants

-The benefit of growing outdoors is you get the natural sunlight, which is best for productive growth.
+The benefit of growing outdoors is you get natural sunlight, which is best for productive growth.
 Autoflowers are already suitable for outdoor growing and can grow well with 5 hours of sunlight every day.
 But for optimal growth and good harvest, you can use 18 hours of lighting per day and the remaining 6 hours of darkness, which is necessary for their metabolic processes.
 This is really only achievable in the artificial environment you create with LED Grow Lights and MaryJane has reviewed a bunch of lights for different needs and different budgets.
 Cannabis grown indoors is generally more valuable than outdoor-grown, partly because it is easier to control the lighting schedule (click here to see MaryJane’s lighting schedules) and thus control the amount of resin that develops.
-That said, autoflowering plants typically don’t need to have much change in their lighting schedule for proper flowering.
+That said, auto-flowering plants typically don’t need to have much change in their lighting schedule for proper flowering.

 While some growers consider giving 24/7 hour lighting can enhance their CO2 absorption for the photosynthesis process, MaryJane Farmer recommends against that extreme schedule.
 Experienced growers recommend that for outdoor growing to get the most sunlight, one should start cultivating in early spring.
-It also depends on the strain you choose.
+It may also depend on the strain you choose.

 Training/Pruning the Cannabis Plants

 Autoflowering cannabis plants respond well to training and pruning.
-The Low-Stress Training method is suitable for auto plants where you need to train the plants down, allowing it to grow upward.
+The Low-Stress Training method is suitable for auto plants where you need to train the plants down, allowing them to grow upward.
 A slight bending of the stems will make them grow wide.
 Since you have a very short window of time, you can start the training process in their vegetative state.
 And when they start flowering do not top them.
 Once the flowering phase begins, you can prune the plants for up to a week.

 Preventing Fungi and Pests

-Autoflowering cannabis plants have high resistance capacity in comparison to the photoperiod plants.
+Autoflowering cannabis plants have a high resistance capacity in comparison to photoperiod plants.
 Also, they have a shorter life cycle that gives a lesser chance for the pests or fungi to attack.
 But even within that period, outdoor growing makes them vulnerable to these tiny threats that can ruin your harvest anytime.
 The difficulty is these are of all shapes and sizes and can harm your plants in various ways.
-To prevent your outdoor plants from suffering with diseases or pests, try the following:
+To prevent your outdoor plants from suffering from diseases or pests, try the following: